joannakl/ossd_s19/syllabus.markdown

 The grade of *Incomplete* is reserved for students who, for legitimate and documented reason, miss the final exam.
 The grade of *Incomplete* **will not be given** to student who started falling behind in class.
 Those students should withdraw from the class or switch to *Pass/Fail* option.

-# EXAMS
----
-There will be a midterm and a final exam.
-All exams are cumulative.

-__Missing an exam:__ There will be no make-up exams.
-Failure to take an exam counts as a zero grade on that exam.
-The only exception to this rule is for students who have a legitimate medical or personal emergency (documented).
-These students need to talk to the instructor as soon as possible (trying to excuse an exam absence a week after it happened will not work).

 # Academic Integrity Policy